-146. For I demand when Mankind were all yet of one Language, all congregated in the plain of Shinar, were they then all under one Monarch, who enjoyed the Lordship of Adam by right descending to him?
-If they were not, there was then no thoughts, 'tis plain, of Adams Heir, no right to Government known then upon that Title, no care taken by God or Man, of Adams Fatherly Authority: If when Mankind were but one People, dwelt altogether, and were of one Language, and were upon Building a City together, and when 'twas plain, they could not but know the Right Heir, for Shem lived till Isaacs time, a long while after the Division at Babel; If then, I say, they were not under the Monarchical Government of Adams Fatherhood, no Monarchy acknowledg'd due to Adams Heir, no Empire of Shems in Asia, and consequently no such Division of the World by Noah, [187] as our A- has talked of.
-And as far as we can conclude any thing from Scripture in this matter, it seems from this place, that if they had any Government, it was rather a Common wealth, then an Absolute Monarchy; For the Scripture tells us, Gen. 11. they said, 'twas not a Prince commanded, the Building of this City and

-Tower 'twas not by the command of one Monarch, but by the consultation of many, a Free People, let us build us a City; They built it for themselves as Free-men, not as Slaves for their Lord and Master, that we be not scattered abroad, and for having a City once built, fixed Habitations to settle their Bodies and Families.
-This was the consultation and design of a People, that were at liberty to part asunder, but desired to keep in one Body, and could not have been either necessary or likely in Men tyed together under the Government of one Monarch, who if they had been, as our A- tells us, all Slaves under the Absolute Dominion of a Monarch, needed not have taken such care to hinder themselves, from wandering out of the reach of his Dominion, I demand whether this be not plainer in Scripture then any thing of Adams Heir or Fatherly Authority.
+146. For I demand, when Mankind were all yet of one Language, all Congregated in the Plain of Shinar, were they then all under one Monarch, who enjoy'd the Lordship of Adam by Right descending to him?
+If they were not, there was then no thoughts, 'tis plain, of Adam's Heir, no Right to Government known then upon that Title, no Care taken by God or Man, of Adam's Fatherly Authority.
+If when Mankind were but one People, dwelt altogether, and were of one Language, and were upon Building a City together; and when twas plain, they could not but know the Right Heir, for Shem lived till Isaac's time, a long while after the Division at Babel; If then, I say, they were not under the Monarchical Government of Adam's Fatherhood, by Right descending to the Heir, 'tis plain there was no regard had to the Fatherhood, no Monar's chy acknowledg'd due to Adam's Heir, no Empire of Shem's in Afia, and consequently no such Division of the World by Noah, as our A. has talked of.
+And as far as we can conclude any thing from Scripture in this matter, it leems from this place, that if they had any Government, it was rather a Commonwealth than an Absolute Monarchy; For the Scripture tells us, Gen. 11.
+They said; 'twas not a Prince commanded the Building of this City and Tower, twas not by the Command of one Monarch, but by the Consultation of many, a Free People, Let us build us a City; They built it for themselves as Free-men, not as Slaves for their Lord and Master, that we be not scattered abroad; having a City once built, and fixed Habitations to fettle their Abodes and Families.
+This was the Confultation and Design of a People, that were at liberty to part asunder, but desired to keep in one Body, and could not have been either necessary or likely in Men tyed together under the Government of one Monarch, who if they had been, as our A. tells us, all Slaves under the Abfolute Dominion of a Monarch, needed not have taken such care to hinder themselves from wandering out of the reach of his Dominion; I demand whether this be not plainer in Scripture than any thing of Adam's Heir or Fatherly Authority.